 The library supports the learning, teaching and research of the Southern University of Science and Technology (SUSTech).
 To ensure that required information resources are available for academic pursuits by students and faculty, the university has provided adequate funding since its inception for acquisition of such resources.
 In consideration of programs offered by the university as well as industry trends, the library spends more than 80% of its collection budget on electronic resources.
 Using world-class universities as benchmarks, the library provides ample resources for every program from Mathematics to Biology and from Computer Science to Mechanic Engineering.
 Though its focus is on science and technology programs, the library is also developing a core collection on Arts, Social Sciences and Humanities in order to meet the demands by the university to develop a whole-person education model.
-By the end of Dec 2019, the library’s print collection included more than 245,141 books (184,536 in Chinese and 60,605 in foreign languages), 101 newspapers and magazines (69 Chinese and 32 foreign), and 125 databases (28 in Chinese and 97 in foreign languages) which hold 557,232 electronic books and 84,469 electronic journals.
+As of December 2020, the library has a total of 254,698 Chinese and foreign volumes of books (189,281 in Chinese and 65,417 in foreign languages), 68 titles of Chinese newspapers and periodicals, and 31 titles of foreign language newspapers and periodicals.
+There are 130 Chinese and foreign language databases (31 Chinese and 99 foreign languages), including 566,011 e-books and 88,258 e-journals.
 Moreover, by using CALIS, NSTL and Shenzhen Document Network, faculty and students of the university can have access to a variety of resources hosted by other institutions across China as well as within the city of Shenzhen itself where SUSTech is located.

 The library provides both on-site and virtual services, such as loans, references, citation query, and workshops on information literacy.
 In order to improve the efficiency and quality of the services, the library envisions making itself a place where advanced technologies and facilities are applied.
 Examples of such endeavors include the so-called “New Generation” cloud-based ILS, a Google-like discovery system to enhance the experience of finding information, multi-functional large screens for students in their group work, and a variety of social media to connect the library and its users.